Postdoctoral Training Program Activities

 Individual Supervision

-Fellows receive two hours of individual supervision on a weekly basis.
-One hour of weekly face-to-face supervision is provided by the primary supervisor, who monitors the fellow's overall clinical and professional development and individual caseload throughout the training year.
+The Postdoctoral Fellow receives 4.5 hours of individual supervision on a weekly basis.
+Weekly face-to-face supervision is provided by the primary supervisor, who monitors the fellow's overall clinical and professional development and individual caseload throughout the training year.
 Specific goals are developed collaboratively by the primary supervisor and fellow to supplement the general goals of the fellowship and provide an individualized learning experience.
-An additional hour of individual weekly supervision is provided by another licensed staff psychologist who functions as the delegated supervisor.
-There are opportunities to change delegated supervisors during the summer semester to broaden the training experience.
-Fellows have the opportunity to receive additional supervision from the licensed staff psychologist functioning as their co-therapist for any group psychotherapy.
+Individual weekly supervision is also provided by licensed staff psychologists who function as the delegated supervisor.
+Fellows have the opportunity to receive additional supervision (including provision of supervision of supervision) from the licensed staff psychologist functioning as their co-therapist for any group psychotherapy.

 Case Conference

-Postdoctoral fellows participate in the weekly one-hour Staff Case Conference, where all clinical staff present cases for group feedback and discussion.
+The Postdoctoral Fellow participates in the weekly one-hour Staff Case Conference, where all clinical staff present cases for group feedback and discussion.

 Quality Assurance Staff Meeting

-Postdoctoral fellows participate in a weekly one-hour meeting with the entire clinical staff to address clinical issues and center procedures and policies and increase effective response to needs of clients and the University at large.
+The Postdoctoral Fellow participates in a weekly one-hour meeting with the entire clinical staff to address clinical issues and center procedures and policies and increase effective response to needs of clients and the University at large.

 Intercultural Seminar